fourmolu/fourmolu/README.md

 * [Contributing](#contributing)
 * [License](#license)

 Fourmolu is a formatter for Haskell source code.
-It is a fork of [Ormolu](https://github.com/tweag/ormolu), with the intention to continue to merge upstream improvements.
+It is a fork of [Ormolu](https://github.com/tweag/ormolu), with upstream improvements continually merged.

 We share all bar one of Ormolu's goals: